 Ontario 511 is a bilingual digital traveller information service provided by the Ministry of Transportation.
 This website has been designed by and for users to help people plan their routes and travel safely and efficiently across the province of Ontario.

 To present public information that impacts provincial highway travel in order to improve safety and reduce congestion.

-The Ontario 511 service can be accessed via three channels:
+The Ontario 511 service can be accessed via four channels:

 - 2) Internet: www.Ontario.ca/511

 - 3) Twitter: using our main or regionalized accounts

 Additional ways to access the service include:

 - Outside of the province access by dialing 1-866-929-4257